Skip to content

 Note: Data for The Gardens of Scottsdale has not been updated recently.
 This page shows historical performance which may not be representitive of current service levels.

 The Gardens of Scottsdale is in the large metropolitan area of Scottsdale, Arizona.
 This facility excelled in our ratings with a grade of A overall.
-Impressively, this is higher than the city grade of A- in Scottsdale, which is one of the higher rated cities in Arizona.
-Scottsdale offers a double digit count of nursing homes, however, we question whether you will need to look at too many others.
-This one looks like a first-rate option.
-This facility also received impressive scores in all four of the major categories we assessed.
+Impressively, this was in line with the other nursing homes in Scottsdale.
+It is rare to find a city with multiple facilities of this caliber.
+Scottsdale features a double digit count of other nursing homes, but it is doubtful you will need to visit too many others.
+This one is a first-rate option.
+This facility also received impressive ratings in all of the major categories.
 More information about these categories can be found below.

 Quick Details